mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ### Quickly review other locales

 Once you’ve checked `templates`, you can pick at least one locale and see what changes, as you can see [for example here](https://github.com/mozilla-l10n/firefoxios-l10n/pull/192/files#diff-220a1dc4ddc01bbae6a176ba4122aa644042181c78a638b052f45462b758ca6f).
 Checking another locale helps to easily spot if there are any file removals that might be deleting entire sections of existing translations.
-It can also help spot instances where existing translations are accidentally removed or reverted.
-See for example this [past PR](https://github.com/mozilla-l10n/firefoxios-l10n/pull/124), where engineers did not import the latest localizations before exporting again strings from their code repository side.

 Any time you are unsure about deletions, pinging an iOS developer is recommended.